 As you might imagine, the LOWER formula reverses the process.

-Some marketers like to segment their data into different spreadsheets.
+Some marketers like to segment their data into different Excel SEO spreadsheets.

-While it’s nice to have a large database of SEO information, it can be annoying to sort through all of those different columns, rows, or charts finding what you need.
+While having a large database of Excel SEO information is nice, it can be annoying to sort through all of those different columns, rows, or charts to find what you need.

-And it’s even harder when you have data that’s spread out over multiple rows and columns.
+And it’s even harder when you have data spread out over multiple rows and columns.

-So, there’s a formula for that (which is the Excel version of “there’s an app for that”).
+No worries, though, because there’s a formula for that (the Excel version of “there’s an app for that”).